sid0nair/DP-FedSOFIM_V2/README.md

-# DP-FedSOFIM: Differentially Private Federated Learning with Second-Order Fisher Information Matrix Optimization
+# DP-FedSOFIM: Differentially Private Federated Stochastic Optimization using Regularized Fisher Information Matrix

-This repository contains the official implementation accompanying the paper **"DP-FedSOFIM"**.
+This repository contains the official implementation accompanying the paper **"DP-FedSOFIM"**, accepted at **TMLR (2026)**.
 It provides a unified codebase for training differentially private federated learning models using second-order optimization (SOFIM) and a suite of baseline algorithms, with exact privacy accounting via the hockey-stick divergence.

 ---